adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 ## nsync, BBS and Cell reps

 * Constantly monitors state of applications
-* Reconciele with expected state if needed
+* Reconciles with expected state if needed

 ![](static/app-monitor-sync-diego.png)